rachitnigam/rachitnigam.com/content/post/racket-advance-features.md

 ### Contracts

 Being a dynamically typed programming language, type errors in Racket (such as adding a string to a number) error at runtime.
-In other languages, such errors tend to be inscrutable (JavaScript's famous "undefined is not a function" comes to mind).
+In other dynamically typed languages, such errors tend to be inscrutable (JavaScript's famous "undefined is not a function" comes to mind).

 To counter these issues, Racket defines two ideas: contracts and blame.
 A contract is a promise that a Racket unit (functions, values etc) makes to the surrounding code about some interface.
 Blame is Racket's mechanism of pointing at a code region that the runtime thinks broke it's own interface.